 “How long do you predict this case will take before the court settles everything?”

-It is important to know the possible time that the entire process may take.
-Your lawyer can always give you an estimate of this as long as everything goes as planned.
+It’s important to have a clear understanding of how long the process might take.
+Your lawyer can always give you an estimate for several scenarios.
 Knowing the duration of the case is equally important if the probate lawyer will charge an hourly fee for their service.

 “For how long have you practiced probate law and estate planning?”

-To navigate the entire process quickly, you need to hire someone that has practiced probate law for some time.
-An individual with long-term experience will also ensure everything is done as per the law.
+To navigate the entire process quickly, you need to hire someone who has practiced probate law for some time.
+An individual with long-term experience will also ensure everything is done in line with legal requirements.

 “Do you practice other areas of law?”